sufyaniitk/notes-on-proofwriting/N3_Only_If.md

 ---

 This was content you should otherwise be familiar with.
-I put this in to get you into gear for the next doc, where we will look at an if and only if proof with a new proving technique.
+I put this in to get you into gear for the next discussion, where we will look at a new proving technique.

-And I'll do something weird - I'll "prove" a proving technique, but without maki*ng it complicated.
+And I'll do something weird - I'll "prove" a proving technique, but without making it complicated.

 Make sure you know most of what's going on here.
 If not, take a refresher on logic.
 My personal favorite suggestion is the first chapter from Goodaire and Parmenter's text, *Discrete Mathematics with Graph Theory*.